bcnmy/documentation/docs/pages/nexus/nexus-client/index.md

 Paymaster context is an object containing additional metadata required to pass to `getPaymasterData` and `getPaymasterStubData` calls.

+When using the Biconomy Paymaster, it will be set by default.
+If you're using other paymasters that require passing the context, you can do so using this field.

 ### pollingInterval (optional)

 Type: `number`

+Default: `4_000`

 Frequency (in ms) for polling enabled actions & events.
-Default: `4_000`

 ### rpcSchema (optional)